datahappy1/csv_file_validator/README.md

 - and at least one defined rule for at least one of the validation types: `file_validation_rules` and `column_validation_rules`

 Optional objects in the validation schema json are:
-- optional key in the file_metadata object is for csv quote character:
+- in the `file_metadata` object:
-  - defining doublequotes example:
+  - optional key in the file_metadata object is to define the csv quote character - using doublequotes example:
     ```json
     "file_value_quote_char": '"'
     ```

 ##### Validation schema for a file with a header:
 If validating a file that has a header, we have to set the `file_has_header` key to `true` and define the column names in the `column validation rules`.